Drug information

 Topical microbicides come in many different forms, including gels, creams, films, and vaginal rings (also called intravaginal rings or IVRs).
 These products are designed to prevent HIV infection during sex, so they are used close to where HIV might enter the body during sexual activities—either the vagina or rectum.7,8

-Researchers have studied several different dapivirine-based microbicide products, including gels, vaginal rings, and a vaginal film.6 The dapivirine ring is furthest along in development and has been approved for use in certain countries in sub-Saharan Africa.3,4,6
+Researchers have studied several different types of dapivirine-based microbicide products, including gels, vaginal rings, and a vaginal film.9-14 The monthly dapivirine ring is furthest along in development and has completed Phase 3b clinical trials.3,4 Regulatory approval of the monthly dapivirine ring has been received in certain countries in Eastern and Southern Africa.2

 Select clinical trials of dapivirine